Abby Lee Miller: Where Will Dance Moms Star Go To Prison, What Life Will Be Like For Her Behind Bars

 According to ET Online, Miller’s lawyer requested on her behalf that Abby be sent to a facility near Los Angeles, even though her crimes were committed in Pennsylvania, saying that Miller lives in L.A. and her support system is closest to L.A.
 Chief Judge Joy Flowers Conti agreed to make that recommendation on her behalf, although whether or not that ultimately happens remains to be seen (see the above paragraphs).

-Once such possibility is the Federal Correctional Institution, Dublin, a minimum-security, female-only facility in Dublin, California, about 350 miles from L.A.
+One such possibility is the Federal Correctional Institution, Dublin, a minimum-security, female-only facility in Dublin, California, about 350 miles from L.A.

-If she serves her time there, Abby wouldn’t be the first celebrity to have done time behind bars in Dublin; Getty heiress Patty Hearst and “Hollywood Madame” Heidi Fleiss also spent time there.
+If she serves her time there, Abby wouldn’t be the first celebrity to have done time behind bars in Dublin as Hearst Corporation heiress Patty Hearst and “Hollywood Madame” Heidi Fleiss also spent time there.

 What Prison Will Be Like

-What Abby’s prison experience will be like depends on a lot of factors, not the least of which is her own attitude towards her incarceration.
-Based on some remarks after her sentencing, it’s clear that she’s been preparing herself, mentally, for the experience.
+What Abby’s prison experience will be like depends on a lot of factors; not the least of which is her own attitude towards her incarceration.
+Based on some remarks after her sentencing, it’s clear that she’s been preparing herself mentally for the experience.

 “There’s a few physical limitations, dietary limitations [in prison], of course, but it’ll be OK.
 It’s a realm of the world I know nothing about.
 I just know what I know and I do the best I can.”

-Being something of a celebrity, Abby may well be separated from the other inmates – IF prison officials believe her celebrity status is going to cause problems for her (for example, putting her at risk of being exploited by other inmates) or other inmates.
+Being something of a celebrity, Abby may well be separated from the other inmates if prison officials believe her celebrity status is going to cause problems for her (for example, putting her at risk of being exploited by other inmates) or other inmates.
 Then again, she may well likely be placed in General Population with the rest of the inmates.

-Perhaps the most famous female celebrity to be convicted of white-collar crimes and serve time in a federal minimum-security prison is Martha Stewart.
+Perhaps the most famous female celebrity to be convicted of white-collar crimes and serve time in a federal minimum-security prison was Martha Stewart.
 And while she doesn’t like to talk about her time in prison, it seems that, for Martha anyway, the experience, while not a positive one, wasn’t the baroque horror it could have been.
-In fact, as People reported in 2005, the other inmates even gave her an affectionate nickname: “M. Diddy.”
+In fact, as People reported in 2005, the other inmates even gave her the affectionate nickname of “M. Diddy.”

-Not for nothing, Martha Stewart has completely rebounded from her time in prison: stock in her company is up, her products are selling, and she’s back on TV.
+Not for nothing, but Martha Stewart has completely rebounded from her time in prison.
+Today, stock in her company is up, her products are selling, and she’s back on TV.

 Maybe, just maybe, if Abby Lee Miller keeps her head down, doesn’t make a nuisance of herself, and stays out of trouble while she’s in prison, she may yet come out ahead on the other side of her sentence.